Everither/dust-saturator/README.md

 `Curve` The curve/tension in the time shifting calculation.

-- At 1.0, it behaves as a linear line, meaning more dynamics, shorted duration of distortion
+- At 1.0, it behaves as a linear line, meaning more dynamics, shortened duration of distortion
 - At 0.5, it behaves as a square root curve, meaning less dynamics, longer distortion